Minimal Steklov eigenvalues on combinatorial graphs: Minimal Steklov eigenvalues

 Let $\psi\in \R^{V(G)}$ be such that

 Then, $\psi$ is a Steklov eigenfunction of $G$ with eigenvalue $\Lambda(\Clump(G))$ by Lemma \ref{lem-lambda1-broom}.
 By the estimate \eqref{eq-steklov-clump}, we know that

-This completes the proof of the theorem. \end{proof} As an application of the Theorem \ref{thm-Steklov-clump}, we can solve the extremal problem for $\sigma_2(G)$ when $G$ is a tree. \begin{thm} Let $G$ be a combinatorial tree.
+This completes the proof of the theorem. \end{proof} As an application of the Theorem \ref{thm-Steklov-clump}, we can solve the extremal problem for $\sigma_2(G)$ when $G$ is a tree. \begin{thm} Let $G$ be a nontrivial finite combinatorial tree.
 Then,

 The equality holds if and only if \begin{enumerate} \item $G=\DB(m,2m,m)$ when $|E(G)|=4m$; \item $G=\DB(m,2m+1,m)$ when $|E(G)|=4m+1$; \item $G=\DB(m+1,2m,m+1), \DB(m,2m+2,m)\ \mbox{or}\ \DB(m,2m+1,m+1)$ when $|E(G)|=4m+2$; \item $G=\DB(m+1,2m+1,m+1)$ when $|E(G)|=4m+3$. \end{enumerate} \end{thm} \begin{proof} By Proposition \ref{prop-clump-tree}, we know that